amirbehzad/Abridger.php/README.md

 ## Description
 A URL shortener is a web service that translates long URLs into abbreviated alternatives, and works based on URL redirection.

 Note: This project is my solution to [Mindvalley](http://www.mindvalley.com)'s assignment for the Web Developer position.
+I am sharing this for educational-purposes only.

 ## Deploying to Heroku
 ```bash